 Consideration of Deferred Action for Childhood Arrivals (DACA)

-On June 15, 2012, the secretary of Homeland Security announced that certain people who came to the United States as children and meet several guidelines may request consideration of deferred action for a period of two years, subject to renewal.
-They are also eligible for work authorization.
-Deferred action is a use of prosecutorial discretion to defer removal action against an individual for a certain period of time.
+On June 15, 2012, the Secretary of Homeland Security announced that certain people who came to the United States as children and meet several guidelines may request consideration of deferred action for a period of 2 years, subject to renewal.
+They are also eligible to request work authorization.
+Deferred action is an exercise of prosecutorial discretion to defer removal action against an individual for a certain period of time.
 Deferred action does not provide lawful status.

 The following information explains the guidelines for requesting DACA for the first time.
+Please note: While a July 16, 2021, injunction (PDF, 401.59 KB) from the U.S. District Court for the Southern District of Texas, which was affirmed by the U.S. Court of Appeals for the Fifth Circuit, and on Oct.
+14, 2022 was extended by the district court to the DACA final rule, remains in effect, DHS is prohibited from granting initial DACA requests and related employment authorization under the final rule.
 If you need further information and cannot find it in our Frequently Asked Questions, you can call the USCIS Contact Center at 800-375-5283.
 For people who are deaf, hard of hearing, or have a speech disability: TTY 800-767-1833.
 Representatives are available Monday-Friday from 8 a.m. to 8 p.m.
 Eastern Time.

 - Came to the United States before reaching your 16th birthday;

 - Have continuously resided in the United States since June 15, 2007, up to the time of filing your request for DACA;

 - Were physically present in the United States on June 15, 2012, and at the time of filing your request for DACA with USCIS;